Update on New Jersey bill to ban wild animals in circuses

-Nosey’s Law fell at the final hurdle – but victory is in sight.
+January 2018: Nosey’s Law fell at the final hurdle – but victory is in sight.
 New Jersey Governor Christie has failed to sign (“pocket vetoed”) the bill to ban exotic animals in circuses throughout the state.
 However, we must not be disheartened – it is not unusual for animal protection legislation that provides permanent change, ensuring no animals are left behind, to go through several attempts before we win.
 The animals need us to pick ourselves up!
 The trailblazing New Jersey bill secured overwhelming support in both the Assembly and Senate.
 The new governor and legislative session begin this month (Senate quorum on Jan.
 22nd; Assembly Jan 29th), and Senator Raymond J. Lesniak and Assemblyman Raj Mukherji have a new bill ready to be presented, and ADI has presented proposed bill language to the sponsors to further refine the language.
 It is always disappointing to come so close, but that’s the reason we know victory is within reach in New Jersey – we must not give up.
 Ever.
 Ever.
-Similar state bills are pending in Pennsylvania, Massachusetts, New York, and Hawaii, as well the federal bill TEAPSPA (HR1759), which would ban such acts nationwide.
-The race is back on as to which state will be first!
+Similar state bills are pending in Pennsylvania, Massachusetts, New York, and Hawaii, as well the federal bill, the Traveling Exotic Animal and Public Safety Protection Act (TEAPSPA, HR1759), which would ban such acts nationwide.
+Support TEAPSPA here.

 We get knocked down.
 We get up.
 We get knocked down again.
 We get up and we win.

 Stop the abuse people now. animals do not deserve to be treated this way.
 They are to be seen in the wild and alive